-Best Wood for Saunas — Cedar vs Hemlock vs Aspen vs Spruce Compared
+Best Wood for Sauna: Cedar vs Hemlock vs Aspen vs Spruce

-In this guide, we’ll compare the most common sauna woods — cedar sauna builds, hemlock, aspen, and spruce — with practical, real-world considerations (indoor vs outdoor placement, humidity/steam use, maintenance, and longevity).
-We’ll also touch on how details like ventilation, heater pairing, and even sauna stones affect the “feel” of the room.
+In this guide, we compare the four most common types of wood for sauna environments — cedar, hemlock, aspen, and spruce — with real-world considerations for indoor and outdoor placement, steam use, maintenance, and longevity.
+We'll also cover how heater pairing, ventilation, and sauna stones affect the overall experience.

 Table of Contents

-- What actually matters when choosing wood for a sauna
+- What to consider when choosing wood for a sauna

-- Spruce: traditional Nordic choice and outdoor performance considerations
+- Spruce: traditional wood for sauna builds and outdoor use

 - Indoor vs outdoor wood sauna: what changes outside